on leave Fall 24

 The First Philosophers

 What is being?
 What is time?
 What is justice?
 What is truth?
 What is the best way to live, and should we fear death?
-More than 2,500 years ago in Ancient Greece, a tradition of asking this sort of questions developed under the name “philosophy,” which is Greek for “love of wisdom.”
-Veering away from the mythological and religious traditions that were dominant at the time, the first of the writers whom we now recognize as “philosophers” broke radically new ground for self-understanding and set the stage for modern scientific, political, and theological ideas.
-We will read the earliest surviving texts of this tradition, written by a group of authors who are now known collectively as the “Pre-Socratics.”
-(These include Thales, Pythagoras, Heraclitus, Parmenides, and the Ancient Atomists, to name a few.)
-The texts are fragmentary, as the full texts are lost.
+More than 2,500 years ago in Ancient Greece, a tradition of asking this sort of question developed under the name “philosophy,” which is Greek for “love of wisdom.”
+Veering away from the mythological and religious traditions dominant at the time, the first writers we now recognize as “philosophers” broke radically new ground for self-understanding and set the stage for modern scientific, political, and theological ideas.
+In this course, we will read the earliest surviving texts of this tradition, by a group of authors who are now known collectively as the “Pre-Socratics.”
+These include Thales, Pythagoras, Heraclitus, Parmenides, and the Ancient Atomists, to name a few.
+These texts are fragmentary, since the full works are lost.
 The ideas that we find in them are creative, inspiring, and often funny.
-Studying them is an opportunity to reflect about what “philosophy” means and an invitation for us to philosophize.
-This survey course is designed both for beginners in philosophy, for whom it would serve as an introduction, and for those more experienced in philosophy, who want to enrich their knowledge of its roots.
-We will accompany our readings of the first philosophers, with commentaries by later thinkers, including Friedrich Nietzsche, and occasionally by reference to non-Greek or non-philosophical sources.
-Group conferences will meet once every other week to engage later and contemporary commentaries on the Pre-Socratics and will involve a final paper project of the student’s choice.
+Studying them is an opportunity to reflect on what “philosophy” means and an invitation to philosophize, perhaps becoming philosophers ourselves.
+This survey course on the origins of philosophy is designed both for beginners, for whom it would serve as an introduction, and for those more experienced in philosophy who wish to enrich their knowledge of its roots.
+We will accompany our readings of the first philosophers with commentaries by later thinkers, including Friedrich Nietzsche, and with occasional reference to non-Greek or non-philosophical sources.

 Faculty